F28WP-Dubai-FabulousFive/Fabulous-Five/README.md

 # Fabulous-Five

-SNAKE GAME IDEA
+TRAINSYLVANIA
+                - xx You hit you Die xx

-The game is a mutliplayer 2D game that involves controlling a single circle block (snake head).
-Players should move the block in only 90 degrees by turing left or right and try to eat the apple (red block).
-As the players continue to eat an apple, the snake grows in length by one block.
-The player that eats the maximum number of apples (has the longest snake) wins the level.this
+The game is a mutliplayer 2D game that involves controlling a single train compartment (block).
+Players should move the block in only 90 degrees by turing left or right and try to collect the coal (black block).
+As the players continue to collect coal, the number of compartments increases by one.
+The player that collect the maximum number of coal has the longest train and wins the level.
+The game also invloves, the players not hitting the opponents train.
+If this happens, the players lose.
+The last player standing, wins the game.

-The players arent suppose to meet eachother
+- Horror background
+- Spiders